Home Canning – How to Avoid Botulism

-- has a bulging container lid or is leaching; or
+- Has a bulging container lid or is leaching

 Place any questionable containers and food in a waterproof container and throw it in the garbage.
 Do not feed the questionable food to your pets or any other animals.
 After throwing it away, wash your hands well with warm soapy water.
 Also wash any utensils or surfaces the food, container, or your hands may have touched.